cloudfoundry-attic/cf-docs/source/docs/using/services/ruby-service-bindings.html.md

 </pre>

 The same process is required for your application on Cloud Foundry.
-You provide the command for running the migration script when you push the application, using the 'cf push --command` option.
+You provide the command for running the migration script when you push the application, using the `cf push --command` option.
 For example:

 <pre class="terminal">
   $ cf push --command "bundle exec rake db:create db:migrate" myapp
 </pre>

-If you are using a cf manifest.yml file, be sure to use the `--reset` flag to override the command setting in the manifest.
+If you have a previously generated `manifest.yml` file, be sure to use the `--reset` flag to override the command setting in the manifest.

 After migrating your database, push your application again to set the start command back.